giresse19/rate_limiter_challenge/Readme.md

 ### src/server.js
 * Main entrance point, also defined as this on `package.json`
 * Catches all exceptions and logs, preventing errors to crash process
-* Uses `process.env.PORT` (heroku standard) to define listen port, fallbacks to `8000`
+* Uses `process.env.PORT` to define listen port, fallbacks to `8000`

 ### src/config.js
 * Main entry used to provide different variables base on environment
-* Provides default in case of no environment specification
+* Provides default values in case no environment specified
 * Contains only one exported service which provides environment variables to the app(see `module.exports = `)

 ### src/app.js
 * Isolated Express App (without the server)
-* It has two custom middleware that
+* It has two custom middlewares:
   * One of which Sets response header for JSON and Creates a function to return APIs in `{status:200, data: ...}` format
-  * The other(rateLimiter) which limits the number of request made to all endpoints by user IP address.
+  * The other(rateLimiter) which limits the number of request made to all endpoints by user's IP address.
 * It has a public API which uses `richCompanies` service
 * It has 3 internal functions for db reset, show db and show logs
 * It has a fallback route for 404